GinoBogo/g_fnn/README.md

 - $y_i$ is the actual output
 - $\hat{y_i}$ is the predicted output

-Next, we will focus on the **Mean Squared Error** (MSE) error function, which is calculated for the output layer neurons.
+Next, we will focus on the **Mean Squared Error** (MSE) Error Function, which is calculated for the output layer neurons.

 ![Fig. 1](resources/images/g_ffn_fig01.png)